vsfastrack/Foodie/README.md

-# ShareSeat
+# Foodie
-Simple MEAN app to implement your seat sharing
+Mean app for food order and delivery